jross365/LMStudio-Client/README.md

 ⬜️ Documentation: this one is so important.
 I need to be very clear that this is built and designed to be easy to use, and is records-oriented: titling, tagging discussions, and searching for them, is what I built.

+**Follow-Up:**
+Knocked the first two of these out.

+Also added clean-up to **Invoke-LMStream**.
+And put a few strategic 30ms pauses in the prominent *do {}* loops, to cut down on empty/unnecessary looping.

 ---
 ### 06/14/2024